 - Knowledge.
 No one is going to trust you to do what you’re saying you’re going to do if you don’t know what you’re talking about.
 Do the research.
 Walk the property.
 Know the market.
 Feel confident enough to say “I’ve talked to this property manager, he’s charging this management fee, he manages this many properties that are similar to ours, they have this fee structure.”
 You should be able to know the ins and outs of the asset like the back of your hand and then some.
 Surprise your clients with your level of detail and depth.

 So, that is the story of how we closed on Carver!
-Check back with us in another two weeks when we start talking about the consequences of partially-built privacy fences, not carefully reading contracts, and more.
+In another two weeks, we are going to be taking a brief break from the story of Carver to talk shop about multifamily deals… But we promise we will return with how those red flags during inspection came into play along with the consequences of partially-built privacy fences and not carefully reading contracts.
 Be sure to follow us if you are interested in our story and check out our website if you are interested in our business!
-We are expanding our social media too, so be sure to Like us on Facebook.
+We are expanding our social media too, so be sure to Like us on Facebook and Follow us on Instagram.